Quotients of flag varieties and their birational geometry: Anticanonical divisor of the tile threefold

 \subsection{The anticanonical divisor of $X$}

 As a consequence of our study of the geometry of the boundary divisors in $X$ and their intersections, we will show in this section that the anticanonical divisor of $X$ is nef and big; in particular, $X$ is a Mori Dream Space.
-Let us start with the following straightforward observation:
+Moreover, $-K_X$ is globally generated, and its anticanonical model is a $3$-fold of degree $12$ in $\P^{13}$.
+Let us start with the following:

 \begin{lemma} An effective divisor $D$ in $X$ which is a linear combination with nonnegative coefficients of the boundary divisors is nef if and only if its restriction to every boundary divisor is nef. \end{lemma}